JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ### MySQL & MariaDB

-To connect to the non-default scheme you need to specify schema name in the Database URL field:
+To connect to the non-default scheme you need to specify the schema name in the Database URL field:

 ![ij-community-mysql](img/ij-community-mysql.jpeg)